Adorno traffic light: History

 Adorno's demand was fulfilled 18 years after his death.
 In 1985 Jürgen Habermas (director of the institute) campaigned for the traffic lights.
-In 1987, Habermas' successor, Ludwig von Friedeburg, placed a pedestrian traffic light at the Senckenberg plant.
-The light was named the "Adorno traffic light".
+In 1987, Habermas' successor, Ludwig von Friedeburg, placed a pedestrian traffic light at the Senckenberg plant, which was named the "Adorno traffic light" after its proponent.

 The Adorno traffic light has developed into a tourist attraction in Frankfurt.